wdhdev/free-for-life/README.md

 | [Font of Web](https://fontofweb.com) | Identify all the fonts used on a website and how they are used.
 | [Font Squirrel](https://www.fontsquirrel.com) | Freeware fonts that is licensed for commercial work.
 Hand-selected these typefaces and presenting them in an easy-to-use format.
 | [FontGet](https://www.fontget.com) | Has a variety of fonts available to download and sorted neatly with tags.
 | [Fontshare](https://www.fontshare.com) | is a free fonts service.
-It’s a growing collection of professional grade fonts that are 100% free for personal and commercial use.
+It's a growing collection of professional grade fonts that are 100% free for personal and commercial use.
 | [Google Fonts](https://fonts.google.com) | Lots of free fonts that are easy and quick to install in a website via a download or a link to Google's CDN.
 | [Nerd Fonts](https://www.nerdfonts.com) | Nerd Fonts is a tool designed for developers that enhances fonts by adding a plethora of glyphs, including icons.
 This is achieved by incorporating additional glyphs from well-known 'iconic fonts' such as Font Awesome, Devicons, and Octicons, among others.